What are the precautions to take when using NAND flash devices?

 What is the difference between SLC NAND Flash and MLC NAND Flash?

-SLC means Single Level Cell.
-SLC Flash is suitable for embedded systems which requires high reliability.
+Single Level Cell (SLC) flash is suitable for embedded systems which require high reliability.
+Following are the features of SLC flash:

 - High reliability and excellent data retention characteristics

-MLC means Multiple Level Cell.
-MLC is suitable for data storage application which requires large capacity.
+Multiple Level Cell (MLC) flash is suitable for data storage application which require large capacity.
+Following are the features of MLC flash:

-- Cost benefit due to cell area reduce to half
+- Cost benefit due to cell area reduces to half

 Figure 2.
 SLC NAND Flash